 Using a new method, researchers have developed low-cost, ultra-thin infrared film that can be converted into images visible to the human eye.

 Here at Springwise, we have followed a number of developments in nano technology, including a nanosensor that can sniff for food pathogens and a molecular robot.
-Now, researchers at have developed incredibly thin infrared sensors that could one day be used to create ultra-thin night-vision glasses.
+Now, researchers at Ben-Gurion University of the Negev have developed incredibly thin infrared sensors that could one day be used to create ultra-thin night-vision glasses.
 Professor Gabby Sarusi, of the university’s Unit of Electro-Optical Engineering and the Ilse Katz Institute for Nanoscale Science and Technology, has developed a film that can read 1,500-nanometer infrared wavelengths, and convert them into images that are visible to the human eye.
 The film is just half a micron in thickness and is made up of nano-metric layers and metal foil.
 It is powered by a small battery.

 By placing the nano-film in front of normal lenses, the lenses can be transformed into infrared devices.
 Similarly, placing the film on vision sensors could transform them into infrared sensors.
 This would allow for the creation of lightweight night goggles, such as those used by soldiers and police.
 The film would also allow night vision goggles to use far less energy than currently.